luolsph/OnlineDSGD/README.md

 # OnlineDSGD
-This repository includes source codes for debiased stochastic gradient descent algorithms for online statistical inference with high-dimensional streaming data.
+This repository includes source codes for online debiased stochastic gradient descent (OnlineDSGD) algorithms.
+These algorithms are developed for online statistical inference with high-dimensional streaming data.